patheard/composite-github-actions/README.md

-# composite-github-actions
+# Composite GitHub Actions
-Testing composite GitHub actions
+Composite GitHub Actions used by other projects.